-If you're looking for help getting started, we've got it covered with our tips, themes, and sample agenda.
-Keep reading to get started.
-First, let's make sure we're all on the same page.
+If you're looking for help getting started, we've got you covered with our tips, sales kickoff themes, and sample agenda.
+First, let's cover the basics.

 What's a sales kickoff?

 A sales kickoff is an annual meeting (usually in January) for your entire sales team.
-The main objectives are motivating your reps, managers, and leaders; laying out your strategy; and celebrate last year's wins.
-You're setting the tone for the next 12 months and getting the entire organization -- from the top to the bottom -- fired up to hit their goals.
+The main objectives are motivating your reps, managers, and leaders; laying out your strategy; and celebrating wins.
+You're setting the tone for the next 12 months and getting the entire organization — from the top to the bottom — fired up to hit their goals.

 Sales Kickoff Tips